FlamingoCalves/ds-workflow-automation/README.md

-# Data Science Workflow Automation Script
+# Data Science Workflow Automation Script (Visual Studio Code)

 This Python script streamlines the setup process for new data science projects.
 It automates the creation of a new project directory, file creation within that directory, setting up a Python virtual environment, and installing initial packages.
 It also provides the commands to activate the virtual environment and open the project in Visual Studio Code.